mwolfson/AndroidAVDRepo/README.md

 ## Smartphones

+- Nexus One, by Google
+- Nexus S, by Google
 - Galaxy Nexus, by Google
-- Nexus S, by Google
 - Nexus 4, by Google
 - G1 aka Dream, by HTC
 - Droid (original), by Motorola